GBX9570/Yanc/readme.md

-# YAUC
+# YANC
-Yet Another Unix Clone
+Yet Another Nine Clone
-* Pronounced Y-ow-k

 ### What is this?
-Yauc is an operating system made alone by me (GBX9570) as a hobbyist project.
+Yanc is an operating system made alone by me (GBX9570) as a hobbyist project.
 I can't dedicate too much time to this, because I am still in school - however I will add features and fix bugs as much as possible.
-It is planned to be a Unix-like operating system with no standout features (at the time of writing).
+It is planned to be a custom design operating system with some ideas borrowed from Plan9

 **This is a *HOBBYIST* project!
 Do not expect professional quality in code, or frequent updates.**